customcommander/tagtical/README.md

 `There ${n === 1 ? 'is' : 'are'} ${n} ${n === 1 ? 'fox' : 'foxes'}`
 ```

-This is not ideal IMHO.
-It's a simple text yet it has become "hard" to parse already.
+Simple enough yet already difficult to parse and the intent is obfuscated.

-What about this?
+Can we do better?
+How about this?

 ```javascript
 import {pluralize} from '@customcommander/tagtical';